LlamaWhisp3r3r/BedrockServer/README.md

 ./install.sh
 rm ./install.sh
 ```

+#### ✅ You should not be good to go!
+Simply connect to your server as you usually would.

+## 📖 Documentation

 ### Install Script Arguments
 ***install.sh*** has the following arguments you can use to make sure it installed correctly: